nitant98/PromptEnggLLM/readme.md

 - Compare the performance of both models using identical prompts.

 ## Repository Contents

-- `llama3/`: This directory contains all scripts and files needed to set up and run the Llama3 model.
-- `[Second Model Name]/`: This directory includes all necessary scripts and files for the second chosen model.
+- `GPT4ALL/`: This directory includes all necessary scripts and files for the second chosen model.
 - `README.md`: This file, which provides an overview and setup instructions.
-- `setup_scripts/`: Contains any scripts used to automate parts of the installation process for both models.
-- `configurations/`: Configuration files necessary for running the models.
+-
 ## Setup Instructions

 ### Llama3 Installation and Usage Guide